 I have an abiding interest in both the sciences and the humanities, and how they contribute to anthropology.
 A background in performing arts has proved very helpful in my research, although I have had regrettably (or happily, depending upon your perspective) few opportunities to put it into practice.
 I am an Associate of the London College of Music.

 Most of my work has been done in India, where I have been studying the social processes of film production, with special focus on questions of the co-option of commodities in media industries, the cultures of workplaces, the making of film costume, fashion and performance in film, and the renegotiation of craft in the contemporary global economy.
 Throughout my career I have been concerned with how artists and makers in craft and media industries manage to assert their creative intelligence in less than ideal circumstances.
 Both the culture of production -- or the social networks and relationships that make up an art world -- and the shifts in knowledge and skill that underlie aesthetic expression are of interest to me.
 With Alicia DeNicola (of Oxford College of Emory University) I'm working on the theorization of craft in anthropology.
-In July 2012, we held a Wenner-Gren funded workshop WSU Vancouver for a group of anthropologists to compare and discuss their work on craft, and several spin-off projects are in the process of being launched (see Taking Stock link to left).
+In July 2012, we held a Wenner-Gren funded workshop WSU Vancouver for a group of anthropologists to compare and discuss their work on craft.
+The volume based on this workshop will be published by Bloomsbury Academic shortly.
 For my purposes, a fresh look at craft from a range of ethnographic perspectives is the key to developing a coherent comparative context for understanding media and art production.
 I have recently begun investigating the relationship between the materiality of costume and the immaterial "realities" they help create on screen with Anthea Mallinson of Capilano University, with particular attention being paid to the labor-intensive processes of costume aging and distressing.